treyka/cti-stats/README.md

     * [Ivan Kirillov](mailto:ikirillov@mitre.org)
     * You may opt to omit the total counts info for confidentiality reasons but at least send us the percentages!
+    * Ivan and I will be sharing the datasets within the OASIS CTI community *however* we will be anonymizing the names of the organizations who've provided us with stats.